bevyengine/rfcs/rfcs/template.md

 ## Motivation

 The Bevy book has fallen behind the pace of Bevy's features, leaving newcomers a bit baffled and worried about the state of the documentation.
-Examples, in-line documentation and community tutorials are great, but:

-- aren't as visible
-- aren't as approachable
-- vary significantly in quality and freshness
-- do a poor job at providing high-level explanations of how all of the pieces of Bevy fit together

 ## User-facing explanation